 - Beth Bozzelli, Clerk of the Board of Freeholders, Cape May County

-- David Delaney, Reverend, Central United Methodist Church; Retired Public Affairs Specialist, Social Security Administration (Egg Harbor Township)
+- David Delaney, Reverend, Central United Methodist Church (Egg Harbor Township)

-- Jennie Echo, Vice President for Clinical Services, Family Service Association (Galloway Township)
+- Jennie Echo, COO, Family Service Association (Egg Harbor Township)

 - John Emge, Executive Director, United Way of Atlantic County (Galloway Township)